dajat/ws-updates/README.md

 <img src="https://imgur.com/cBNWihb.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Nect, open Server Manager and select "Add roles and features".
-Under Server Roles, select "Windows Server Update Services" and continue steps for the configuration wizard.
+Next, open Server Manager and select "Add roles and features".
+Under Server Roles, select "Windows Server Update Services" and continue the steps for the configuration wizard.
 In the configuration wizard, you will have different features that can be added or removed such as adding a SQL database and where to place installation files.
 After clicking through the next few slides, click on Install.
 </p>
 <br />
 <h2>Windows Server Configuration Wizard</h2>